Hair follicles, which lie beneath the surface of the skin, work to grow hairs and deliver blood and key nutrients to them.

 Male Pattern Baldness (MPB), otherwise known as Androgenetic Alopecia, is a common condition in men, and describes a loss of hair at the hairline or at the crown of the head.

-After understanding the general hair life cycle, we can now see what happens to hair follicles when people experience this condition.
+After understanding the general hair life cycle, we can now see what happens to hair follicles when people experience MPB.

 The hormone Dihydrotestosterone (DHT) is hugely responsible for Male Pattern Baldness.
-DHT affects hair follicles differently depending on someone’s genetic predisposition to experiencing hair loss.
-It is known to shrink, weaken and eventually stop hair follicles on the scalp from producing new and healthy hairs.
+DHT affects hair follicles differently depending on someone’s genetic predisposition to experiencing hair loss, and it tends to shrink, weaken and eventually stop hair follicles on the scalp from producing new and healthy hairs.

 DHT will shrink the hair follicles more and more after each cycle, producing a thinner hair each time.
 Eventually the hair is unable to even break through the skin, leading to baldness.